Zephyr271828/TPU-VM-setup/README.md

 Coming soon

 ## Contributions & Feedback
 If you have any issues with this project or want to contribute to it, please first open an issue in the `Issues` section.
 This will be of great help to the maintenance of this project!
+Also, if you would like to contribute to this project, please refer to [CONTRIBUTING.md](CONTRIBUTING.md).